colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 (Incidentally, Google tells me that none of "Tajamara", "Hing-hying", "Tjomanovic" and "Rariali" are actual extant names - though based on my limited exposure to Japanese/Chinese/Slavic/Italian names, I could have believed they were all real.
 We want to generate novel examples not copied from the training set, so this is good news.)

+The model's favourite name (that is, the sample it assigned the lowest energy) was `christian scheller` (who [exists](http://www.imdb.com/name/nm1013241/) in the training set - `christian schuller`, who doesn't exist, is a close second).

 ## Geographic names

 It's not much of a stretch of the imagination to go from training on names of people to names of places (examples from the dataset: "Gall Creek", "Grovertown", "Aneta", "Goodyear Heights").
 Here are some examples from our RBM's dreamed atlas (more [here](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/usgeo_unique.txt)):